 What are recent ancestor locations?

-In April 2018, we added an additional 120+ regions, or recent ancestor locations, to your Ancestry Composition report. in your Ancestry Composition report.
+There are over 115 regions, or recent ancestor locations, in your Ancestry Composition report.
 These regions provide information about the places where your ancestors may have lived during the last 200 years.
 Learn more about your recent ancestor locations.

 - Highlights of Your Ancestry Composition Report